skienzmatishun/rippreport/content/p/catalyst-central/index.md

 ---
-title: "CATALYST CENTRAL"
+title: CATALYST CENTRAL
 date: 2020-02-01
-thumbnail: "img/catalyst-central.jpg"
+thumbnail: img/catalyst-central.jpg
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Red circle with a slash symbol over the word ANALYSIS, suggesting rejection of political analysis in Fairhope elections"
 ---
 In the last Fairhope municipal election the Ripp Report supported most of the City Council, even Jack Burell.
 The focus of the election was to elect a new mayor.

 It became perfectly obvious in the three previous elections that the mayor ran the city day by day and decisions were made by a select few, good ole boys.